olleharstedt/tellstory/README.md

 * Possibility to use JSON format instead of XML.
 * GUI to open XML-file and see it printed, intead of command-line interface?
 Web page instead.
 * Markov chains...?
-* Namespaces - how and where?
-Just use prefix?
-Make state explicit - record? `<namespace>...</namespace`.
-Or `<variable name="var1" namespace="global">asd</variable>`.
-Always local namespace by default?
-Except when declaring global namespace.
 * Loops? for 1 to 10 pick card/include/blaha
 * Functions inline to change e.g. upper/lower case {uppercase(variable)}.
 Or bold/cursive?
 But can just as well do *{somethinginbold}*?
 * Random numbers...
 Int, float?
 Char?
 "Pick random number of cards."